brimdata/zui-insiders/README.md

 # Zui Insiders

-The purpose of this repository is to build a nightly version of the app based on the main branch of the zui repo.

-### What is Zui Insiders?

-A stand-alone app for early adopters to get the latest features that are coming to Zui.
-Here is a summary of it's features:
+A stand-alone app for early adopters to try out the latest features and fixes coming to Zui.

+This repository contains scripts responsible for building & publishing a new version each weeknight or manually.

+### Features

+Zui Insiders has the following features:

+* Its own icon
+* Its own data directory
-* Can run side-by-side with Zui stable
+* Runs side-by-side with Zui stable
-* Has it's own data directory
-* Receives frequent updates built off the `main` branch of the `brimdata/zui` repo
+* Builds nightly off `brimdata/zui#main`
 * Subscribes to this repository's releases for automatic updates
 * May occasionally break

 ### How It Works

-This happens in the Github Action workflow named `release.yml`.
+Everything happens in the Github Actions workflow named `release.yml`.
 It runs the following steps:

-1. Checkout the `main` branch of `brimdata/zui`
+1. Checkout  `brimdata/zui#main`
-2. Inject the package.json file with properties for Zui Insiders
+2. Inject the `package.json` file with properties for Zui Insiders
 3. Build the app
-4. Create a new release with the build artifacts
+4. Publish a new release with the build artifacts
-5. Bump the version of this repo's package.json

 ### Injecting package.json

 We use [Electron Builder](https://www.electron.build/) to build the app.
-It will look at the app's package.json to set things like the name, version, and repository.
+When building, it references package.json to set things like name, version, and repository.
 One of the scripts in this repo is called "inject".

 ````
 yarn inject <path_to_app_dir>